lightspeed393/SpaceOcean/README.md

 sudo update-alternatives --config x86_64-w64-mingw32-g++
 # (configure to use POSIX variant)

-git clone https://github.com/PirateNetwork/PirateOcean --branch static --single-branch cd PirateOcean
+git clone https://github.com/PirateNetwork/PirateOcean --branch master --single-branch cd PirateOcean
 ./zcutil/build-win.sh -j8
 # -j8 = using 8 threads for the compilation - replace 8 with number of threads you want to use